Team2338/gif-site/README.md

 ##  Who are the Team Members that developed this site?

-The Team members include, Douglar Kampschroer, Rohan Cherukuri, Geetansh Gambhir, and Ronan Ludvigsen.
+The Team members include, Douglar Kampschroer, Rohan Cherukuri, Geetansh Gambhir, Tharun S. Brayden Dyche, and Ronan Ludvigsen.

 ### Below is the basics to Create React provided by "Create React App"